Dinty1/DiscordSchematicUploader/README.md

 DiscordSchematicUploader allows users to upload and download WorldEdit schematics from Discord using DiscordSRV.

+**IMPORTANT NOTICE: If you are using DiscordSchematicUploader 1.6.0 or earlier, update immediately!
+Later versions contain a patch for a potential exploit.**

 ## Installing
 DiscordSchematicUploader requires WorldEdit (or one of its forks) and DiscordSRV to function.
 You will need these before going any further.